hexxedspider/kira-and-enigami/README.md

-### KIRABITER
+### KIRABITER (bot1)

+uses a period (.) for commands.

 Kirabiter is a bot I made for simply wanting to make one, but it slowly grew and now I'm adding more and more to it.

-Current commands for Kirabiter are:

-.die - Roll a 6 sided die.

-.cf - Flip a coin.

-.eightball - Ask the Eightball a question.

-.ava - Grab the icon/avatar of a user (mention person).

-.sava - Grabs the server's icon/avatar.

-.define - Get the definition of a term from Urban Dictionary.

----

-.userinfo - Get info about a user, only works in guilds/servers.

-.serverinfo - Get info about the server

-.uinfcmd - This will send an embed with what 'userinfo' will return.
-Username and Discriminator
-ID
-Top Role
-Joined server and discord

-.dminfo - Returns a message with the info of your user, but tweaked to work in DMs.

-.rps - Play rock paper scissors against the bot, also pairs with .rpsstats.

-.red - Fetches media from a subreddit.
-Example: .red aww image/gif - .red [nsfw subreddit] image/gif true.
-Only works in age-restricted channels, or DMs.

----

-.balance - Shows you the current amount of currency you have.

-.gamble - 50 percent change of either winning or losing, add the amount you'd like to bet after typing .gamble.

-.daily - Gives a daily bonus of 100.

-.say - Forces the bot to say your message in the same channel, and it deletes your original message.

----
+I've added several commands, see either in .help or code. .help hides a command(s), which is .adminpanel.

-### Listen commands
+### ENIGAMI (bot2)

-"peak" - Replies to your message with "peak"

-"real" - Replies to your message with "real"

-"kirabiter" - Replies to your message with a random greeting.

-"...end it..." - Replies to a message that has "end it" anywhere in it with a random message, confirming you should.
+uses a exclamation point (!) for commands.

+enigami is a bot I made, which I jokingly used [r34](rule34.xxx) API as a test, but it ended up as a wanted command, so I made this as a NSFW bot, instead of having it in the main bot.

+### enikami - enigami extended (bot3)

+uses a dollar sign ($) for commands.

+enikami is another NSFW bot, but this time with timer support.